jlobasso/WebBuddy/README.md

 ## Framework

-* Each user have some sites availibles, such as 'instagram', 'mercadolibre', etc.
+* Each user have some sites availables, such as 'instagram', 'mercadolibre', etc.
-* Each user have some actions availibles in each site, such as 'hashtags', 'sellers', etc.
+* Each user have some actions availables in each site, such as 'hashtags', 'sellers', etc.
 * That information that we call ```profile``` is a JSON stored and provided by the backend.
 * The main programaticaly division is: Popup, Content and Background.
 * Content is also divided in "Custom Site Scripts" and "Web Buddy Bar", both contained in a folder with the same name respectively.